 Accidental Americans, this post is also for you.
+Accidental Americans are people who are born abroad from at least one US parent who can acquire American citizenship at birth.
 Your US citizenship dictates your tax responsibility, even if you are living outside the states.
 To avoid double taxation should just be as important for you.

 What is Double Taxation

 To put it simply, double taxation is when your income taxes are paid twice on the same source of income.
 For example, you could be working as a sales manager in Amsterdam as a US citizen.
 Then when tax season hits, you not only need to pay Amsterdam taxes but US taxes from the same pot of money as well.

 This is double taxation, but not a real-life example because there are treaties that can prevent you from being double-taxed.
 We share more on this below.

 You may ask why is double taxation allowed.
 It’s simply in creation because of the individuals that the people of the United States elect into their government.
 And so it’s the people within the government that make double taxation possible.

 As you can see, the US actually has expat tax benefits and tax treaties in place to prevent double taxation for Americans abroad.

 For example, there are two treaty types you should be aware of: